develprr/metamatic-blog/_posts/2021-02-07-create-artificial-intelligence-with-loaded-dice.markdown

 ### Existential Intelligence

 Now, there are many levels of exploration.
 The most primitive level is to establish insight only through *existing*.
-The existence can be "cursed" or "blessed", depending on where, when and how you exist.
+The existence can be *cursed* or *blessed*, depending on where, when and how you exist.
 If a sunflower seed ends up on a road by the gust of whirlwind, it dies and doesn't reproduce.
 But if it lands in the fertile soil, however, its offspring will be numerous.

-In a way we can say that the existential intelligence algorithm has solved the question of fertile soil.
+In a way we can say that the existential intelligence has solved the question of fertile soil.
 From the results we can see that the highway is infertile, nothing grows on it.
 But look at the bloomy sunflower field beside the highway.
 The soil is fertile.